vladimirlojanica/ideas/README.md

 Different people can work on the above in parallel because they are working with interfaces.

- * Backend business logic
+ * Some developers work on backend business logic
- * Creating widgets or website components
+ * Some developers work on creating widgets or repeating website components
- * Organizing and placing widgets onto pages
+ * Some developers are integrating the various widgets into pages

+These steps happen separately and mean that page level developers should not care about the internal workings of a widget.
+They communicate through a standard workflow of an issue tracker and avoid introducing page-specific functionality to widgets.

 Potential integrations:

  * Explorable Context/What can I use
+ * Microservice compilation for performance

 ## 31. Mounting Sourcecode